 Its all harmless fun right?

-In this article, I hope to dive into, the truth about Halloween, What does the Bible say about Halloween, Why I don’t celebrate Halloween and give you some ideas on making it through Halloween as a Christian.
+In this article, I hope to dive into, the truth about Halloween, What does Halloween mean in the bible, and give you some ideas on making it through Halloween as a Christian.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 Time and time again, we see the church comprising its values in an effort to gain acceptance into the culture of the day.
 Halloween is not much different.

 According to the history channel, Halloween originated with, “the ancient Celtic festival of Samhain.
 People would light bonfires and wear costumes to ward off ghosts.
 In the eighth century, Pope Gregory III designated November 1 as a time to honor all saints; soon, All Saints Day incorporated some of the traditions of Samhain.
 The evening before was known as All Hallows Eve, and later Halloween.
 Over time, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating sweet treats.”

 Sounds pretty mild right?
 I would encourage you to watch this 45 minute documentary produced by the History Channel that dives into Halloween origins.
 What you will uncover about Halloween’s dark history, just might surprise you.

 What Does The Bible Say About Halloween?